iovation/launchkey-java/sdk/README.md

 1. Download the JAR file for the Bouncy Castle cryptography provider from [Maven Central here](https://repo1.maven.org/maven2/org/bouncycastle/bcprov-jdk15on/1.52/bcprov-jdk15on-1.52-javadoc.jar).

-2. Place the JAR file in the `lib/ext` directory of the JRE you plan to use for running the demo.
+2. Place the JAR file in the `lib/ext` directory of the JRE.

 #  <a name="obtaining"></a>Obtaining the Library With Dependencies